 MAP Packet (MAPP) Service

 The MAP Packet (MAPP) Service transfers a sequence of variable-length, delimited, octet-aligned service data units known as Packets across a space link on a specified MAP Channel.
-The Packets transferred by this service must either have a Packet Version Number (PVN) authorized by CCSDS or a Protocol ID (PID) recognized by CCSDS.
-Both CCSDS PVNs and PIDs are defined in reference [8].
+The Packets transferred by this service must have a Packet Version Number (PVN) authorized by CCSDS..
+CCSDS PVNs are defined in reference [8].

 The service is unidirectional and asynchronous.
 If the COP is used, then both Sequence-Controlled and Expedited service types are provided.

 When using a reliable ARQ protocol with USLP, then both Sequence-Controlled and Expedited service types are provided for the MAP Packet Service.
-The use of a reliable ARQ protocol allows multiple users (i.e., Packets with different PVNs or PIDs) to share a single GMAP ID.
-In this case the service provider multiplexes Packets of different PVNs or PIDs to form a single stream of Packets to be transferred on that GMAP ID.
+The use of a reliable ARQ protocol allows multiple users (i.e., Packets with different PVNs) to share a single GMAP ID.
+In this case the service provider multiplexes Packets of different PVNs to form a single stream of Packets to be transferred on that GMAP ID.

 When no reliable ARQ protocol is used, only Expedited service is provided for a MAP Channel.
-In this case, a user is identified with a single PVN or single PID and a GMAP ID.
+In this case, a user is identified with a single PVN and a GMAP ID.

 MAP Access (MAPA) Service

 The MAP Access (MAPA) Service provides transfer of a sequence of privately formatted service data units of variable length across a space link.
 The length of the service data units transferred by this service is not constrained by the length of the Data Field of the Transfer Frame.

 For a given service instance, only one user, identified with the GMAP ID of the MAP Channel, can use this service on a MAP Channel.
-Service data units from different users may be multiplexed together within one MAP Channel if they contain the same PID or PVN.
+Service data units from different users may be multiplexed together within one MAP Channel as long as these SDUs are contained in independent Transfer Frame Data Zones (TFDZ).

 Virtual Channel Octet Stream Service